Entire East Galesburg, Ill. police department, mayor resign

 TV6 has also confirmed the mayor, Teri Peterson, submitted her letter of resignation during Wednesday’s meeting as well.

-It is unclear why the resignations were submitted.

-Calls to the former mayor and police chief have not been returned yet.
+Calls to the former police chief have not been returned yet.
+Peterson said the former chief is working with Galesburg Public safety to handle any open cases and evidence as well as requests for public information.

+Peterson claimed the city's only maintenance employee resigned following her resignation as well.

+It is unclear why members of the police department resigned.

 TV6’s Jenna Jackson is in East Galesburg working to gather more information and will have more details coming up on the news at 5:00 and 6:00.